pant377/Data_Extraction---Bots/README.md

 # Webscraping

-A lot of my mini projects in web scraping with bs4 and selenium using python
+A lot of my mini projects in web scraping with bs4 and selenium